kristina-klim/Global-Deforestation-Report-1990-to-2016/README.md

 To further save the forest, we must investigate what the countries with the highest growth percentage over the period have done right.
 And on the other side, learn from the country with the decreasing forest area what not to do.

+**References**
+The original project report was created for Udacity Nanodegree Program.